kylienewcomer/eds223-hw1/README.md

 # EDS 223 Homework #1
+### Author: Kylie Newcomer

-This repository contains the materials for homework assignment #1 for **EDS 223 Geospatial Analysis and Remote Sensing**.
+This repository contains the materials for the environmental justice homework assignment for **EDS 223 Geospatial Analysis and Remote Sensing**.
 Materials for this assignment can be found on the [course website](https://eds-223-geospatial.github.io/).

 ## Data